surabhigr/data-science/README.md

 * **Finding Orders placed in each site**

-  - Acme is leading in sales (7392 orders in a year, not bad)!
+  - Acme leaves behind others, it's leading in sales (1172356 orders in a year, not bad)!
-  - Oddly Botly, Widgetry and Tabular has distinct number of orders (804) placed.
+  - Meadian of the orders is 39306.5.
+  - There're 1313764 total orders made in 2013.

  - Solution
 ```